E-bike In The Backcountry? Don’t Like Pain And Injury? Ride Rungu Dualie®

 Rungu vs. conventional fat-tire ebike in deep snow

-1. Do I want to push it up trails that are steeper than a 20% grade?
+1. Do I want to push the E-Bike up trails that are steeper than a 20% grade?

-2. Will I have to walk it down trails that are steeper than a 20% grade?
+2. Do I want to walk the E-Bike down trails that are steeper than a 20% grade?

-Now for some technical info… For climbing steep off-road terrain, the Rungu advantage comes from more than just having two wheels in front.
-Rungu has a long wheelbase and a frame geometry that positions 75% of rider weight on the rear wheel and 25% on the front two wheels.
-Apart from “cargo bikes,” most bicycles and e-bikes have a 90%/10% weight distribution.
+Rungu Dualie’s climbing advantage comes from its long wheelbase.
+Rungu’s frame geometry positions 75% of rider weight on the rear wheel and 25% on the front two wheels.
+Apart from “cargo bikes,” most bicycles and E-Bikes have a 90%/10% weight distribution.
 With more weight toward the rear wheel, it’s more difficult to stay in the saddle to ride up a steep incline.
 Why?
 A rider’s center of gravity is located just above his/her hips.
-As a bike tips backwards riding up an incline, your center of gravity moves back over the contact patch where your rear wheel touches the ground.
+As a 90/10 bike moves up a steeper incline, your center of gravity moves back over the contact patch where your rear wheel touches the ground.
 When it crosses, you and your bike tip backwards.
 Ouch.

 Rungu vs. conventional fat-tire ebike on a steep hill

+Rungu Dualie climbs steeper terrain without making you leave the saddle.
 For most mountain bike geometries and people of average height, an incline greater than a 20% grade forces them to ride out of the saddle to keep the front wheel on the ground.
-Rungu MDV’s longer geometry moves this tipping point, so even a 50% grade is possible in the saddle.
-Furthermore, Dualie has 12% more power than standard 48V e-bike systems and phenomenal gear reduction to give you enough torque to climb these steep inclines.
-Rungu = No pushing up steep hills.
+Rungu Dualie’s longer geometry moves the tipping point.
+Even a 50% grade is possible in the saddle (watch the video).
+Furthermore, Rungu Dualie uses phenomenal gear reduction in first gear and a higher power (1,125 W) motor for the torque you need to climb the steeps.
+As one of our customers puts it: “My old E-Bike didn’t go up hills.
+Rungu Dualie goes up hills.”
+Hills.
 Check.

-Rungu’s long wheel base also helps.
-Rungu frame design keeps the front wheels about eight inches further forward than a typical bicycle.
-The effect is like the one described earlier.
-During a descent on a standard bike or e-bike, the short wheelbase presents a problem.
-If the rear wheel loses contact, you go head over handlebars.
+Rungu’s long wheelbase and dual front wheels keep you from high-siding.
+A steep descent on a standard wheelbase bike or E-Bike can result in a high-side (over-the-bars) wipeout.
+Braking hard on a steep descent moves the tipping point forward causing the rear wheel to lose contact with the ground.
+When that happens, you go head over handlebars.
 Rungu’s long wheelbase keeps the rear wheel in contact on steeper terrain.
-Add that the two front wheels prevent washouts and you can descend steep back-country roads with confidence.
-Rungu = no walking down steep hills.
+Add the two front wheels to prevent washouts and you can descend steep back-country roads with confidence.
+Rungu = no walking your bike down steep hills.
 Check.

 Rungu is a true ATV

-Rungu simply works on all terrain, and two-wheel e-bikes just don’t.
+Rungu works on all terrain, and single-front-wheel E-Bikes just don’t.
 Our YouTube channel shows Rungu Dualie going through snow, sand, mud, rocky terrain, up and down steep off-road trails.
-The patented dual-front-wheel steering system and the power output of the Rungu Dualie series mid-drive motor combine to give you ATV-like performance off-road.
-To read more about why Rungu works where two-wheel fat-tire e-bikes fail, visit our comparison page.
-See how Rungu handles all terrain.
-Avoid two-wheel fat-tire e-bikes.
-Check.
+The patented dual-front-wheel steering system and the enhanced power output of the Rungu Dualie series mid-drive motor give you an ATV experience from an E-Bike.
+To read more, visit our comparison page.
+Or to see why Rungu Dualie is 20x better than a quad ATV, visit our ATV comparison page.

 If you have specific questions about the terrain you want to ride, please contact sales@rungudualie.com.
 We have the experience and the calculators to help you answer whether Rungu is right for you and your off-road adventures.